Skip to main content

 • grinding

-The grinding aspect of "Brighter Shores" has received mixed feedback from players, with many noting its excessive and often tedious nature.
-While some enjoy the nostalgic grind reminiscent of "Runescape," others criticize it for lacking meaningful rewards and feeling like a mindless chore, especially due to the reset of progress between episodes.
-Overall, the game appeals to those who appreciate grind-heavy gameplay, but it may deter players seeking a more balanced or rewarding experience.
+The grinding aspect of "Brighter Shores" has received mixed feedback from players, with many noting its extreme grindiness reminiscent of "Old School RuneScape."
+While some players enjoy the repetitive nature and find it relaxing, others criticize it for feeling tedious and lacking meaningful rewards, as progress often resets with each new episode.
+Overall, the game appeals primarily to those who appreciate grind-heavy gameplay, but it may deter players seeking a more dynamic and rewarding experience.

 • “Overall the length of episode 1 is good; it isn't too grindy in my opinion.”